soehms/database_knotinfo/README.md

-This repository was created as a part of the [SageMath](https://www.sagemath.org/) interface to these databases (see the [corresponding section](https://doc.sagemath.org/html/en/reference/knots/sage/knots/knotinfo.html) of the SageMath reference manual) but can also be used independently.
+This repository was created as a part of the [SageMath](https://www.sagemath.org/) interface to these databases (see the [corresponding section](https://doc.sagemath.org/html/en/reference/knots/sage/knots/knotinfo.html) of the SageMath reference manual or [this tutorial](tutorials/sage_knotinfo_interface_tutorial.ipynb)) but can also be used independently.

 In Python, it can be used as follows: